cdklabs/construct-hub/docs/operator-runbook.md

    through the entire pipeline, including re-generating the `metadata.json` object.
-This is usually not necessary, unless an issue has been identified with many indexed packages (incorrect or missing `metadata.json`, incorrectly identfied construct framework package, etc...).
+This is usually not necessary, unless an issue has been identified with many indexed packages (incorrect or missing `metadata.json`, incorrectly identified construct framework package, etc...).
 In most cases, re-generating the documentation is sufficient.
 1. The "re-generate all documentation" workflow re-runs all indexed packages through the documentation-generation process.
 This is useful when a new